Utah State University: Space Dynamics Laboratory

 In 2021, Utah State received a $1 billion contract for aerospace research, including "space and nuclear advanced prototypes, experiments and technology," from the Air Force Research Laboratory, the largest contract ever awarded by AFRL.

 In partnership with SDL, Utah State has placed more experiments into space than any institution of higher learning in the world.

+Utah Water Research Laboratory

+The Utah Water Research Laboratory (UWRL) is a research institution at Utah State.
+It is the oldest and one of the largest water research facilities in the United States, and is considered one of the most well-respected such facilities in the world.
+The UWRL has completed more than 100 major projects around the world and operates with more than $400 million in international funding.

 GASPACS

 GASPACS moments after deployment from the International Space Station.
 GASPACS was developed entirely by USU undergraduate student researchers in programs funded through USU and in collaboration with NASA.

 GASPACS (Get Away Special Passive Attitude Control Satellite) was a NASA-sponsored 1U CubeSat developed entirely by undergraduate members of Utah State University's Get Away Special (GAS) team.
 The primary mission objective of GASPACS was to deploy a 1-meter inflatable aerodynamic boom to passively stabilize its attitude.
 GASPACS was the world's first CubeSat to be developed entirely by undergraduate students, and was also the world's first CubeSat to utilize a Raspberry Pi Zero as its flight computer.